jcreamer898/my-talks/nashjs-lightning-react/slides/content/index.md

 ---

-### What ever happened to the separation of the concerns?
+### Separation of the concerns?

 * Which ones?
 * Technical concerns?
 * Nah...

+???

+Some people don't like knockout, angular, etc

 ---